 - Powering a USB hub that charges 10 cell phones (or iPads, etc).
 We have a USB brick available for $100.

 - Doing a lightbulb comparison station (LED vs. Incandescent).
 For maximum effect, we recommend using 2 60W incandescent lightbulbs vs. 2 equivalent LED lightbulbs.
-Use 2 power strips or switched sockets to go between the two modes.
+Use our Comparator or power splitters and switched sockets to go between the two modes.
 If you use too few incandescent bulbs they will burn out by being overpowered.
 Some LED and Fluorescent bulbs have circuitry that is not compatible and will burn out.

 - Loudspeakers.
 Many newer powered speakers have a switching power supply.
 You can look at the writing near the plug to know for sure.
 Use the volume and a watt meter to demonstrate that louder music requires more power.
 Feel the difference in your legs.
 Careful blasting people with loud music!
 Not every speaker is compatible.
 To prevent damaging speakers, we recommend using one we’ve tested.
 We’ve tested and love the Mackie DRM series including the DRM215.
 And we’ve also tested and approve the less expensive EV ZLX series.